Skip to content

 FRANCIS BERNARD, NEW JERSEY’S FORGOTTEN GOVERNOR SERIES – Fact #7

-Treaty of Easton – Francis Bernards negotiates a settlement with a number of native American tribes from the northwest corner of the eastern and western provinces of New Jersey.
-Bernard recognized that the attacks on the settlers in the region was destabilizing the region and was a continuation of the French and Indian war.
+Treaty of Easton – Francis Bernard negotiates a settlement with several Native American tribes from the northwest corner of the eastern and western provinces of New Jersey.
+Bernard recognized that the attacks on the settlers in the region were destabilizing the region and were a continuation of the French and Indian War.

-Upon the settlement named the Treaty of Easton, a ceremonial event where both parties were included in ceremonies to “Bury the Hatchet” and share a “peace pipe” after the agreement was made.
-YES, an actual hatchet was buried as part of the confirmation of the agreement.
+Upon the settlement, named the Treaty of Easton, a ceremonial event in which both parties participated in “Bury the Hatchet” ceremonies and shared a “peace pipe” after the agreement was made.
+YES, an actual hatchet was buried as part of the agreement’s confirmation.
 The treaty formally relinquished all claims to the lands constituting the northern portion of the province of New Jersey, in exchange for 1000 Spanish pieces of eight.

 In February 1759 the Board of Trade recognized the treaty “with greatest satisfaction.”
-Houses would be built in an experimental town called “Brotherton”, New Jersey, a follow up that was part of the treaty.
+Houses would be built in an experimental town called “Brotherton”, New Jersey, a follow-up that was part of the treaty.
 Brotherton Indian Reservation was the only Indian reservation in New Jersey and the first in America, founded for the Lenni Lenape tribe.
 While many Lenapes chose to leave New Jersey, a few who had converted to Christianity stayed.
-Near present-day Indian Mills in Burlington County, in 1802, most of the men and women from Brotherton left New Jersey to join the Oneidas, while a few stayed behind and were integrated into the white community.
+In 1802, near present-day Indian Mills in Burlington County, most of the men and women from Brotherton left New Jersey to join the Oneidas, while a few stayed behind and were integrated into the white community.

 Read the entire Treaty of Easton transcript – Click Here